avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 line for the employer name, and usually a two line headline about the details of the task.
 Superficially the HTML version mimics the same format.
 The PDF task description is a link into the HTML version, where the HTML version uses the HTML `<details>` tag to optionally allow viewing the full description of the task.
-This design is similar to a web news site with a short description of headlines that enables clicking to access details.
+This design is similar to a web news site with a listing of headlines that enables clicking to access details.
 The advantage of this scheme is that most HR departments do not allow their readers to contact the candidate for further details without first having an official interview which is a major process.
 This scheme short circuits this dilemna to the advantage of both the reader and the candidate.
 For my source code see: